V-GEN-Lab/ViperSubmit/README.md

   ## GISAID Submission Method

-  This repository contains scripts for the GISAID submission of Influenza viruses (H1N1, H3N2, Vic/Yamagata), Dengue (DENV), and SARS-CoV (COV).
+  This repository contains scripts for the GISAID submission of Influenza viruses (H1N1, H3N2, Vic/Yamagata), Dengue (DENV), and SARS-CoV-2 (COV).

   ### Files in the Code Folder